 The Bank's Board of Directors reviews the liquidity strategy annually and establishes a framework that promotes a long-term perspective and balance in liquidity procurement.
 This framework restricts the short-term maturity of the Bank's liabilities within various time periods.
-Moreover, an aim of the Bank is to survive for 12 months with moderate growth without fresh external funding.
+Moreover, an aim of the Bank is to survive for 12 months with ordinary growth without fresh external funding.

 The Bank's most important source of finance is customer deposits.
-At end-2012 the Bank's ratio of deposits to loans was 70 per cent, as against 65 per cent at end-2011.
-The Bank mitigates its liquidity risk by diversifying funding across a variety of markets, funding sources and instruments, and by use of long-term funding.
-Too high a concentration of maturities increases refinancing vulnerability.
+At end-2013 the Bank's ratio of deposits to loans was 70 per cent.
+The Bank mitigates its liquidity risk by diversifying funding across a variety of markets, funding sources and instruments, and by using long-term funding.
+Too high concentration of maturities increases refinancing vulnerability.
 This risk is curbed through defined limits.
-The Bank is rated by Moody's and Fitch Ratings to assure funding at acceptable prices in the money and capital markets.
+The Bank is rated by Moody's and Fitch to assure funding at acceptable prices in the money and capital markets.

 SpareBank 1 SMN's liquidity position is satisfactory.
 The Bank's liquidity is measured regularly against the liquidity indicator for a reference portfolio defined by Finanstilsynet.
 The Bank's liquidity strategy specifies a maximum deviation against this portfolio.
-The Bank stayed within this limit throughout 2012.
+The Bank stayed within this limit throughout 2013.

-The figure below illustrates the funding portfolio's maturity structure as from end-2012.
+The figure below illustrates the funding portfolio's maturity structure as from end-2013.